 Because of the nature and quality of the Company's products, the Company provides for the estimated costs of warranties at the time revenue is recognized for a period of five years after purchase as a secondary warranty.
 The manufacturer also provides a warranty against certain manufacturing and other defects.
-As of September 30, 2018 and June 30, 2018, the Company accrued \$1,350 for estimated product warranty claims, which is included in accrued expenses in the accompanying balance sheets.
+As of the period ended December 31, 2018 and the June 30, 2018, the Company accrued \$1,350 for estimated product warranty claims, which is included in accrued expenses in the accompanying balance sheets.
 The accrued warranty costs are based primarily on historical experience of actual warranty claims as well as current repair costs.
-There were no warranty claim expenses during the three month period ended September 30, 2018.
+There were no warranty claim expenses during the three-month and six-month periods ended December 31, 2018 or 2017.